Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission

 Hop on over to machine embroidery thread types explained for all the details, but here’s an overview.
 Because embroidery machines stitch so quickly and produce so much friction between the thread and eye of the needle, you need to choose a robust, good-quality embroidery thread.
 Sewing machine threads are not designed for prolonged use in an embroidery machine!

 The two most common types of embroidery thread are rayon and polyester.
 I prefer 100% polyester embroidery threads because they are more colorfast and bleach-resistant, but either of these types will work.
-There are also cotton embroidery threads along with other fun types of threads like variegated, metallic, and glow-in-the-dark thread, but these are more difficult to use as a general rule.
+There are also cotton embroidery threads and other fun types of threads like variegated, metallic, and glow-in-the-dark thread, but these are more difficult to use as a general rule.

 Machine Embroidery Blanks